ZhuoyuanJiang/RenderMe360_extraction/test_download/process_data/README_EXTRACTION_SCRIPTS.md

 Each performance is stored as separate .smc files in both `/anno` and `/raw`.

-## Deep Dive: Understanding Masks vs Scan Masks
+## Understanding Masks vs Scan Masks

 One of the most confusing aspects of the RenderMe360 dataset is the difference between regular **masks** and **scan masks**.
 Here's a detailed explanation: